-The base station data recorded from a fixed position during the flight serves as a reference to calculate positions for each flight image.
+The base station data recorded from a fixed position during the flight serves as a reference to calculate precise location data for each flight image.

-Accuracy of WingtraOne PPK data is strongly dependent on a proper base station setup and correct base station coordinates.
+The accuracy of WingtraOne PPK data strongly depends on a proper base station setup and correct base station coordinates.
 For all base station options listed below, it is mandatory to use ITRF-based geodetic coordinate systems to define the base location in WingtraHub PPK processing.

 Your base file options

 There are different options to acquire base files and base location depending on your country, location and the surveying equipment you own.
 You can choose one of the four options described further below.
 The base files (RINEX) need to cover the full period of your flight—make sure they start before you take off and stop after you land.

 Normally, you will get three files (with endings .o, .n, and .g), and WingtraHub will use all three of them.
 For the logging interval, we recommend a value between 1s and 10s.
 We recommend using WGS84 coordinates with ellipsoidal height (altitude above ellipsoid) to specify the base location.
 If you know your base location in local coordinates, make sure to use an exact transformation between your coordinate system and WGS84, ellipsoidal.
 Other Earth-fixed and Earth centered coordinate systems that are based on ITRF standards, and that use ellipsoidal height reference, may be used as well as an input coordinate system for the base location.

 Please check with Wingtra support to confirm your choice as compatible, by submitting a support request.

 General base station requirements

 In general, most base station modules and brands combine with WingtraOne PPK.
 The minimum requirements for a base station are: